kedacore/keda-docs/content/docs/2.1/scalers/rabbitmq-queue.md

     `http://guest:password@localhost:15672/vhostname`.
 When using a username/password consider using `hostFromEnv` or a TriggerAuthentication.

 - `queueName`: Name of the queue to read message from.
 Required.
-- `queueLength`: Target value for queue length passed to Horizontal Pod Autoscaler (HPA).
+- `queueLength`: Target value for queue length passed to the scaler.
 Example: if one pod can handle 10 messages, set the queue length target to 10.
-If the actual number of messages in the queue is 30, HPA scales to 3 pods.
+If the actual number of messages in the queue is 30, the scaler scales to 3 pods.
 Default is 20.
 Optional.
 - `protocol`: Protocol to be used for communication.
 Either `auto`, `http`, or `amqp`.
 It should correspond with the `host` value.
 Optional, will autodetect based on the `host` URL if possible.
 - `vhostName`: Vhost to use for the connection, overrides any vhost set in the connection string from `host`/`hostFromEnv`.